PranavRayudu/Course-Change-Notifier/README.md

 ```

 ## Todo
-- [ ] Add debug statements for Slack client
+- [x] Add debug statements for Slack client
-- [ ] Add direct links to add courses from every message
+- [x] Add direct links to add courses from every message
 - [ ] Complete tests for course change detection
+- [ ] Add automatic login to UT ID

 ## Contribution
-This script is an open-source project that relies on its users to get better.
-If you would like to add features, please fork and create a PR.
+If you would like to add features/fix bugs, please fork and create a PR.
 If you would like to add your own notification method, simply extent the NotificationEmitter class and override the constructor and emit() function.